jxxcarlson/elm-tree-builder/README.md

   item.

-See the code in `app/src/Main.elm` for an example of building a tree from text and renering it to Svg.
+See the code in `app/src/Main.elm` for an example of building a tree from text and rendering it to Svg.

 ## Building Trees